SourLemonJuice/ipapi-agent/docs/api-reference.md

 # or request a fake client IP via X-Real-IP, as long as you are in the trusted_proxies list
 curl -H 'X-Real-IP: 1.1.1.1' localhost:8080
 ```

+After v0.2.0, if the user agent of the client is `curl`, some ANSI color codes will be added. awa\
+I copied those ideas from systemd, haha.

 ## GET `/query/<IP addr or domain>`